Are Perms Bad For Your Hair?

 - Use a color-protectant shampoo and conditioner.
 These are better equipped to deal with frizzy, dry, and damaged hair.
 You can also buy products your stylist recommends.
 Though potentially expensive, they would be worth the money if you want to keep your hair protected and healthy.

 - Use argan oil.
 It is light and will not weigh your curls down.
-The oil also provides your hair with the required nutrition.
+The oil also provides your hair with the required nutrition and it helps protect your hair from oxidative damage (4).

-- Use a thermo protectant.
+- Use a heat protectant.
 You may want to style your hair or use a blowdryer.
-Ensure you also use a thermo protectant to protect your hair from the heat.
+Ensure you also use a thermal protectant to protect your hair from the heat (5).
 Also, do not use heating tools above 300o Fahrenheit.

 - Use products for curly hair.
 Using products that women with naturally curly hair use can add definition to your curls.
 These products will keep your hair hydrated, protected, bouncy, and shiny.